Mika Keränen

 Mika Keränen (born 24 November 1973) is a Finnish-Estonian children's writer, poet and translator.
 He is best known for his series of Estonian-language crime stories, which are addressed to children.
 The settings of these stories take place in the Supilinn neighborhood of Tartu.

+Biography

 Keränen was born in Helsinki.
 In 1999, he graduated from University of Tartu, studying the Estonian language as a foreign language.
 From 2002 to 2006, he was the director of the Estonian Institute in Finland.
 Since 2006, he returned to Estonia and is living and working in Tartu.